-FO RM 10-K ANNUAL REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Fiscal Year Period Ended December 31, 2 2012 OR TRANSITION REPORT PURSUANT TO SECT OF 1934 ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from 0 Commission File Number 001-35504 TECHNOLOGIES, INC. trant as specified in its charter) Delaware 61-1488595 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Houst al City Way, Suite 1000 on, Texas 77024 incipal executive offices) er, including area code: (281) 949-2500 Securities registered pu rsuant to Section 12(b) of the Act: Common stock, \$0.01 par value New York Stock Exchange (Title of Each Class) (Name of Each Exchange on Which Registered) Securities registered pursu ant to Section 12(g) of the Act: None Indica ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indica ate by check mark if the registrant is not required to file repo rts pursuant to Section 13 or Section 15(d) of the Act.
-Yes ☐ No ☑ Act o orts required to be filed by Section 13 or 15(d) of the Securities Exchange period that the registrant was required to file such reports), and (2) has been File re ronically and posted on its corporate Web site, if any, every Interactive Data Regulation S-T during the preceding 12 months (or for such shorter period ☑ No □
+FORM 10-K

+\checkmark ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Fiscal Year Ended December 31, 2013

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 0

+For the transition period from to

+> Commission File Number 001-35504

+FORUM ENERGY TECHNOLOGIES, INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+920 Memorial City Way, Suite 1000 Houston, Texas 77024 (Address of principal executive offices)

+Registrant's telephone number, including area code: (281) 949-2500

+Securities registered pursuant to Section 12(b) of the Act:

+Common stock, \$0.01 par value

+(Title of Each Class)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗹 No o

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. o